Skip to main content

 3. The refined data is output into a Google Could Storage (GCS) bucket or table where it can be accessed by other processes.

 Once you configure a data preparation process and a resolution process, you can configure one or more export processes.
-If the option to configure an export process is grayed out, it indicates that your data preparation process or resolution process have not yet been configured.
+If the option to configure an export process is grayed out, it indicates that your data preparation process or resolution process has not yet been configured.

 Procedure.
 To configure an export process:

-1. Once you drag and drop an export process onto your workflow canvas, a yellow warning icon Identity_Engine-Workflow_Warning_Icon.png to indicates that it is not yet configured.
+1. Once you drag and drop an export process onto your workflow canvas, a yellow warning icon Identity_Engine-Workflow_Warning_Icon.png indicates that it is not yet configured.

 3. Configure the following process details: